Available 24X7 Call For Free Consultation (281) 587-1111

 Punitive damages, also called exemplary damages, are extra money that a defendant might have to pay if they caused harm on purpose or by being very reckless.
-These damages are meant to punish the defendant and stop others from doing the same thing.
+Gross negligence punitive damages are used to punish the defendant and stop others from doing the same thing.
 They are not meant to help the victim directly.

 In Texas, punitive damages (also called exemplary damages) are legal punishments for very bad behavior or gross negligence.